justin-john/elet/README.md

 locals, an object whose properties define local variables for the view.

+templateEngine, a string used render with different template engine than config defined default template engine.
+If swig is default template engine in application then this property to override to jade/ejs template engine only for corresponding request.
+If templateEngine is given, then we must give all other arguments that is view string and locals object in response.render method.
+Remember, this templateEngine given must be required before using in application.

-If both parameters are omitted.
-The method will look in view directory with action named file is present and automatically render the template.
+If all arguments are omitted, the method will look in view directory with action named file is present and automatically render the template.

 #####response.json([locals object])
 Sends a JSON response